Skip to main content

 (a) If an injury causes temporary disability, the first payment of temporary disability indemnity shall be made not later than 14 days after knowledge of the injury and disability, on which date all indemnity then due shall be paid, unless liability for the injury is earlier denied.

-The first payment is due within fourteen days of the employer or carrier receiving notice of the injury together with knowledge of resulting disability.
+The first TD check is due within 14 days after the carrier knows about the injury and disability.

 Injured at work?
 Call (661) 273-1780